DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_discovery-peer-review.md

 - have understood what the problem is and priorities for the team
 - should move into the alpha phase

-After the review, the team will get a report with a [red, amber or green (RAG) rating](/service-assurance/complete-discovery-peer-review-report/#give-the-project-an-overall-rag-status), practical recommendations, and advice.
+After the review, the team will get a report with a [RAG (red, amber or green) rating](/service-assurance/complete-discovery-peer-review-report/#give-the-project-an-overall-rag-status), practical recommendations, and advice.
 It will not result in a pass or fail.
 It will not stop a team from progressing.

 But remember, if research shows that it's better to stop at the end of discovery, this is not a failure.
 The team will be saving time and money that could be better spent elsewhere.